as-op/aglio/README.md

 * `default`

 ### Using Custom Themes
 While Aglio ships with a default theme, you have the option of installing and using third-party theme engines.
-They may use any technology and are not limited to Jade and LESS.
+They may use any technology and are not limited to Pug and LESS.
 Consult the theme's documentation to see which options are available and how to use and customize the theme.
 Common usage between all themes:

 ```bash
 # Install a custom theme engine globally